Mental Health Support

 How to get a therapy dog: step by step

 If your goal is volunteering, the process is straightforward and centers on temperament rather than fancy training.
 National groups such as the Alliance of Therapy Dogs and Pet Partners run the evaluations and provide the liability coverage that facilities require.
-Here is the typical path.
+The Alliance of Therapy Dogs process, which is typical, looks like this.

-- Confirm eligibility: dogs generally must be at least one year old, current on locally required vaccines, in good health, and clean and well groomed for visits.
+- Confirm eligibility: dogs must be at least one year old, current on required vaccines, in good health (the Alliance also requires a negative fecal test within the past 12 months), and clean and well groomed for visits.
+Dogs with any bite history cannot be tested.

-- Work on basics: your dog should walk on a loose leash, not jump on people, stay calm around strangers, other dogs, wheelchairs, and odd noises, and have no bite history.
+- Work on basics: your dog should walk on a loose leash, not jump on people, and stay calm around strangers, other dogs, wheelchairs, and odd noises.

-- Pass the temperament test: an evaluator assesses your dog's disposition and how the two of you work together, including being petted all over by strangers.
+- Pass the handling assessment: an evaluator assesses your dog's disposition and how the two of you work together, including being petted all over by strangers.

-- Complete supervised visits: a tester or observer accompanies you on a few practice visits, often including medical settings, before recommending you for certification.
+- Complete supervised visits: a tester or observer accompanies you on three to four practice visits, at least two of them at medical facilities, before recommending you for certification.

 What makes a good therapy dog